King of the Hill (The Simpsons): Plot

 After his obesity embarrasses Bart at a church picnic, Homer attempts to lose weight by going on midnight jogs around town.
 He soon discovers "Power Sauce", an energy bar made with apples which he starts to eat regularly.

 At a gym, Homer meets Rainier Wolfcastle, who becomes his fitness coach.
 In two months, Homer is healthier and more muscular, and reveals his new exercise habits to his family.
 At the gym, two Power Sauce representatives, Brad and Neil, ask Wolfcastle to climb to the top of Springfield's tallest mountain, "The Murderhorn", as a publicity stunt.
 When Wolfcastle refuses, saying that climbing the mountain is suicide, Bart insists Homer volunteer to do it.

-Grampa begs Homer not to climb the mountain, telling him how he "died" when he was betrayed by a friend, C. W. McAllister, during their climb on the Murderhorn in 1928, also as a corporate publicity stunt.
-Despite this, he accepts the challenge and is aided by two Sherpas, whom he fires after waking up one night to find them secretly dragging him up.
-Homer radios this to Brad and Neil, who fail to convince him to abandon the climb, even informing him that Power Sauce bars are actually junk food.
-After Homer continues the climb regardless, Brad and Neil falsely report that he had switched to a competing brand.
+Grampa begs Homer not to climb the mountain, telling of a failed attempt he and his friend, C. W. McAllister, made in 1928 as a corporate publicity stunt.
+McAllister betrayed Grampa, stole their supplies, and continued the climb alone.
+Ignoring the warning, Homer accepts the challenge and is aided by two Sherpas, whom he fires after waking up one night to find them secretly dragging him up.
+Homer radios his decision to Brad and Neil, who fail to convince him to abandon the climb, even informing him that Power Sauce bars are actually junk food.

 The mountain proves too treacherous and high for Homer, who takes shelter in a cave.
-In it, he finds McAllister's frozen body and evidence proving it was Grampa who betrayed him.
-Too tired and ashamed to continue, Homer sticks his flagpole on the plateau.
-An ensuing crack collapses the rest of the mountain, making the plateau he is on the peak.
-Proud, Homer uses McAllister's body to sled down the mountainside, where he is greeted by the crowd.
+There, he finds McAllister's frozen body and evidence proving it was Grampa who betrayed him.
+Too tired and ashamed to continue, Homer plants a flag with the family name on the plateau he has reached.
+An ensuing crack collapses the rest of the mountain, leaving that plateau as the new peak.
+Homer uses McAllister's body to sled down the mountainside, where he is greeted as a hero by the crowd.
+He is gratified at Bart's newfound respect for him, but annoyed to learn that his flag has come off its pole and that he has left his wallet on the peak.